 Under the Basic Law for the Federal Republic of Germany (GG), the protection of the natural foundations of life and animals is a fundamental state objective.
 Mindful also of its responsibility towards future generations, the state shall protect the natural foundations of life and animals through legislation and, in accordance with law and justice, by executive and judicial action (Article 20a GG).
 Although this principle was embedded in the German Constitution no earlier than in 1994, the German state and German federal states have had a long tradition of environmental protection.
-This is particularly the case regarding the prevention of harmful effects of industrial installations on air, water and soil, the remediation of contamination as well as the use, storage, transport and disposal of hazardous substances.
+This is particularly the case regarding the prevention of harmful effects of industrial installations on air, water and soil, the remediation of contamination and the use, storage, transport and disposal of hazardous substances.

 Most important for industrial installations is the German Federal Emission Control Act (BImSchG), which regulates various kinds of industrial facilities.
 Environmental protection is already taken into account for the construction permits of these installations, in particular, in connection with the provisions of the Environmental Impact Assessment Act and the Federal Nature Conservation Act.
 Regarding the operation of such facilities, the BImSchG aims to protect the environment from air or water pollution, noise emissions, vibrations and comparable harmful impacts mainly by limiting or avoiding emissions.
 Currently, 35 ordinances (BImSchV) specify, in particular, technical details of the basic duties under the BImSchG.
-Also of great practical importance, in particular, regarding emission thresholds, are two administrative ordinances: the Technical Guidelines on Noise as well as the Technical Guidelines on Air Quality (TA Luft).
-The European framework for trading of greenhouse gas emissions is transposed in the Greenhouse Gas Emission Allowance Trading Act (TEHG), which links environmental protection to climate protection by establishing a cap and trade system for the amount of permitted emissions.
-In addition to the TEHG, in 2019 the legislator introduced a new act establishing a national greenhouse gas emission trading system for the sectors transport and building (BEHG).
-The German Act on Carbon Capture and Storage, however, has hardly gained any practical relevance for the reduction of greenhouse gas emissions yet.
+Also of great practical importance, in particular, regarding emission thresholds, are two administrative ordinances: the Technical Guidelines on Noise and the Technical Guidelines on Air Quality (TA Luft).
+The European framework for trading of greenhouse gas (GHG) emissions is transposed in the Greenhouse Gas Emission Allowance Trading Act (TEHG), which links environmental protection to climate protection by establishing a cap and trade system for the amount of permitted emissions.
+In addition to the TEHG, in 2019 the legislator introduced a new act establishing a national GHG emission trading system for the sectors transport and building (BEHG).
+The German Act on Carbon Capture and Storage, however, has hardly gained any practical relevance for the reduction of GHG emissions yet.

-In addition to protection and prevention efforts, liability for nevertheless present or occurring contamination of soil and groundwater is governed by the Federal Soil Protection Act (BBodSchG), the Federal Soil Protection Ordinance (BBodSchV) and by the Federal Water Act (WHG) as well as water laws of the federal states.
+In addition to protection and prevention efforts, liability for nevertheless present or occurring contamination of soil and groundwater is governed by the Federal Soil Protection Act (BBodSchG), the Federal Soil Protection Ordinance (BBodSchV) and by the Federal Water Act (WHG), as well as water laws of the federal states.
 The BBodSchG particularly applies to harmful soil changes and contaminated sites, whereas the water laws apply to significantly detrimental changes to bodies of water.
 In addition, environmental damage caused by business activities potentially dangerous to the environment may result in liability under the Federal Environmental Damage Act.
 Operators of certain installations may also be liable for damage (including third-party damage) caused by their facility under the Environmental Liability Act.

 As German environmental law consists of different laws on the federal level as well as on the level of the federal states, different authorities are competent to enforce environmental and climate change rules.
-Supreme authorities on both federal and state level are the respective ministries for environmental protection as well as energy.
-Of particular relevance during the current parliamentary term are the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety as well as the Federal Ministry for Economic Affairs and Energy.
+Supreme authorities at both federal and state level are the respective ministries for environmental protection as well as energy.
+Of particular relevance during the current parliamentary term are the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, as well as the Federal Ministry for Economic Affairs and Climate Protection.
 In their respective areas of responsibility, the ministries supervise the general administrative tasks of the higher federal environmental authorities, such as the Federal Environmental Agency, the Federal Agency for Nature Conservation and the Federal Office for Economic Affairs and Export Control.
 The same applies for the higher environmental authorities of the federal states.
 In some areas of environmental law, such as mid- and long-term disposal of nuclear waste and radiation protection, special environmental authorities, such as the Federal Office for Radiation Protection, enforce compliance with the provisions of these particular regulations.